kermarrecg/fSWp/README.md

 dLambda  = (2*pi./vPeriod)*(1:harm); -> harm=2 for semi- and yearly components

 * Please avoid changing mX in the main file
-* For fitting other time series with similar functional model, you can change the MATLAB files starting with "fgrid_InitConds".
+* For fitting other time series with similar functional models, you can change the MATLAB files starting with "fgrid_InitConds".
 Please contact us for support

 ## Output

-Following figures are output:
+The following figures are output:
 Residual diagnostics (periodogram, autocorrelation), original time series with trend, additional noise on the linear component, amplitude and phase of the periodical components, periodical components.
 They are automatically saved as .pdf in the folder